 Kangaroos are probably the first animals that come to mind when thinking about Australia.
 They can be spotted pretty much anywhere, at least from a distance.
 At the Kangaroo Sanctuary of Alice Springs, however, they can be seen from up close.

-The Sanctuary was open by a local named Brolga, who made it a mission to rescue orphaned baby kangaroos and nurse them back to health before taking them back to their natural habitat.
+This is one of the best wildlife sanctuaries in Australia, open by a local named Brolga, who made it a mission to rescue orphaned baby kangaroos and nurse them back to health before taking them back to their natural habitat.
 What started as a small project out of one person’s good will became a real animal hospital, that survives thanks to the donations of visitors, who can go on sunset tours with Brolga.
 All profits go to the conservation efforts.

 Kakadu National Park